TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 How can a very large group of people reach a collective decision?
-Tau offers a new paradigm to address this long-standing problem, a paradigm which we refer to as Human-Machine-Human Communicationthat solves this problem to a very large and generic extent.
+Tau offers a new paradigm to address this long-standing problem, a paradigm which we refer to as Human-Machine-Human Communication that solves this problem to a very large and generic extent.
 Tau is therefore useful for all kinds of collaborative theory formation and decision making and not only regarding its own code, as we shall emphasize later on.
 We can even argue that our solution is a complete resolution of the problem: x more participants will indeed yield at least x10 more outcome, in sharp contrast to how discussions currently scale^2.
-This set of solutions is rooted in two concepts which will be explained shortly: the first is the usage ofmachine-comprehensiblelanguages, and the second is theability to maintain small scale aspectsof discussions and decision making on a large scale.
+This set of solutions is rooted in two concepts which will be explained shortly: the first is the usage of machine-comprehensible languages, and the second is the ability to maintain small scale aspects of discussions and decision making on a large scale.
 But before we touch those two points let us discuss a bit legislation and voting.
 When considering a large scale collaborative effort of legislation (or any other theory